evaera/Cmdr/README.md

 #### `Registry:GetCommandsAsStrings(): array<string>`
 Returns an array of all command names.

-#### `Registry:AddHook(hookName: string, callback: function(context: CommandContext) => string?): void`
+#### `Registry:RegisterHook(hookName: string, callback: function(context: CommandContext) => string?, priority: number = 0): void`
 Adds a hook.
 This should probably be run on the server, but can also work on the client.
+Hooks run in order of priority (lower number runs first).
 See the Hooks section above.

 #### `Registry:GetStore(name: string): table`
 Returns a table saved with the given name.
 This is the same as `CommandContext:GetStore()`.